Academic Classroom Policy (effective 9/1/2019)

-Apart from occasional exceptions made for academic purposes (such as a class visit to Fogler Library), or when the condition of a classroom leaves it temporarily unusable, classes are to be held in the room(s) to which they are assigned in MaineStreet.
-Reasons for this expectation include:
+Apart from occasional exceptions made for academic purposes (such as a class visit to Fogler Library), or when the condition of a classroom leaves it temporarily unusable, classes are held in the room(s) to which they are assigned in MaineStreet.

 - Using an assigned room avoids disruption by ensuring that no other class or group is simultaneously scheduled in the same room.

 - Disability accommodations for students and faculty are based on the room assigned.

 - Staff members and UMaine Police officers must be able to locate students and faculty in case of emergency or when communication is urgent.